What Added Value Can A Software Development Company Bring To A Product Owner?

 Here you'll face a choice: assembling an in-house IT team, hiring a freelancer, or outsourcing software development to a reputable company.
 In the first case, you'll have to address a lot of additional things, like hiring and motivating your employees, organizing office space, building work processes, purchasing all required equipment, devices for testing, and many other matters.
 It all takes lots of time and effort, and so distracts you from your main goal – satisfying your users' needs!

 A deeper look shows that hiring a freelancer doesn't help much in this regard.
 However, working with a professional software development company does really solve the vast majority of these problems.
-Your software partner provides everything required to start the development right away, minimizing your product's time-to-market, and cuts many unnecessary costs thanks to sharing, which is a real solution for a limited budget.
+Your software partner provides everything required to start the development right away, minimizing your product's time-to-market, and cuts many unnecessary costs thanks to sharing.
+It is a real solution for a limited budget, which is a common issue with software development for startups.

 Eventually, your MVP is released.
 You may open Champagne and celebrate, but your product's life doesn't stop at Version 1.0.
 It's just the beginning of its evolution.
 There are new users with new devices and new requests, new competitors appear on the market, new features and business ideas are put forth by you as the product owner.
 Successful launch of the product becomes the basis for further ongoing development.